 Have you ever loaned money to a family member or friend?
 If so, were you paid back?

-If you answered “yes” to the first question and “no” to the second one, you are not alone according to a new survey from financial decision-making site Bankrate.
+If you answered “yes” to the first question and “no” to the second one, you are not alone according to a survey from the financial decision-making site Bankrate.

 Personal Loans to Friends and Family Members Are Often Not Paid Back

-- 60% of Americans have helped out a friend or family member by lending them cash with the expectation of being paid back
+- 54% of Americans have helped out a friend or family member by lending them cash with the expectation of being paid back.

-- 17% have let someone close to them borrow their credit card
+- 19% have let someone close to them borrow their credit card.

-People who lent money to a loved one probably regretted it nearly half of the time — 46% of them said that their act of kindness ended with a “negative outcome.”
-In this case, negative outcomes took the form of losing that money (37% of the time) and harmed relationships with the borrower (21% of the time).
+People who lent money to a loved one probably regretted it nearly half of the time: 44% of them said that their act of kindness ended with a “negative outcome.”
+In this case, negative outcomes took the forms of losing that money (38% of the time) or harming relationships with the borrower (23% of the time).

 What Clark Says About Helping Out Friends and Family Financially

-Money expert Clark Howard doesn’t take such a hard line when it comes to giving your loved ones a lift when they need one, but he does have two rules about lending money to family and friends.
+Money expert Clark Howard has two rules about lending money to family and friends.

 Other ways you can help out someone in a tough spot include: